 In the context of the United Kingdom this term refers to schools funded wholly by the public exchequer.
 This funding is normally made available through the local education authority in which the school is situated, or in the case of grant maintained schools, directly from central government.
 Entry to such schools is open to all young people between the ages of five and sixteen years, although in practice this extends to students up to the age of eighteen years who wish to continue their education.
-State schools (first known as Board Schools and later as Elementary Schools) were first created as a result of the (Forster) Education Act of 1870.
+State schools (first known as Board Schools until the 1902 Education Act when school boards were abolished and control was transferred to county councils) were first created as a result of the (Forster) Education Act of 1870.

-Many other countries use the term 'public school' when referring to state schools and this is sometimes a source of confusion when referring to the UK, where 'public schools' are not in fact public schools at all, but private establishments funded by endowment and student fees.
+Many other countries use the term 'public school' when referring to state schools and this is sometimes a source of confusion when referring to the UK, where 'public schools' are in fact independent schools, funded by endowment and student fees.
+The term public schools derives from the fact that some of the older foundations such as Winchester and Eton were founded for poor scholars and in theory they are open to any boy provided he wins a scholarship to cover the cost of fees.